Model municipal bylaws

 Sample municipal bylaws regulating the keeping and controlling of companion animals

-This document is also available in PDF… format [pdf file: 0.06mb]
+This document is also available in PDF format

 Note: Municipalities should refer to their applicable provincial municipal act governing municipalities to determine their precise authority on the subject of animal care and control, in addition to consulting their municipal legal department.